Summary: Scorching along the road on a thunderous night in July 1968, the Anderson brothers have a strange encounter.

 The hatch is buried for now.
 Tor peers towards the pre-dawn gloom ahead.
 "Wonder how fast this ride can go?"

 Good question.
 In the three years they've owned the car it has taken part in quite a few street races, but nothing that has proven its full potential.
-Now they're here, with miles of deserted straight stretch ahead and not a single patrol car in sight.
+Now they're here, with miles of deserted straight stretch ahead and not a trooper in sight.

-Tor steps on the gas until the meter grazes 60 mph.
-Odin rolls down the window to let the rush of air hit his face, and the streaming wind tugs at his rocker mane.
-It's the brink of dawn; a bleak sun glints briefly over the dark ground before it disappears behind a grey mass of clouds.
+Tor steps on it until the meter grazes 60 mph.
+Odin rolls down the window to let the air rush over his face, and the streaming wind tugs at his rocker mane.
+It's the brink of dawn; a bleak sun glints over the dark ground before it disappears behind a grey mass of clouds.
 Tor pushes the car past the first hesitant rain drops, right into the cloudburst.

 They scorch through a sleeping Farfields, scaring a dog and its owner off the road and burning tire marks into the concrete.
-Volleys of rain pelter the windshield and sluice between the tail fins as the car swooshes along the slick road.
+Volleys of rain pelter the windshield and sluice between the tail fins as they swoosh along the slick road.
 Lightning tears at the edges of the sky.

 "Let's stop by Tom's," Odin proposes, "he could use some cheering up."
 Suddenly it's the poet who needs a bit of company, a round of poker and booze for his own good.
-He should still be up scribbling this late at night.
+He should still be up scribbling this late.

-The road climbs closer to the murky clouds, slithering in between hills that loom over it like slouching giants.
+The road climbs closer to the murky clouds, slithers between hills that loom over it like slouching giants.
 At last the brothers are approaching Bright Falls, and they take the curve on two wheels.

-Summer guests appreciate Bright Falls for the quietude which embeds the town center even at the peak of tourist season.
+Summer guests appreciate Bright Falls for the quiet that embeds the town center even at the peak of tourist season.

 So when a Thunderbird swoops in along the main street and bursts the silence, jolting the residents awake at 04.20 this rainy Sunday morning, local sheriff Breaker is called upon at once.

 Tor pulls the hand brake.
-Gravel spurts when they skid onto the road going past Cauldron Lake, or "cold damn lake" as Odin mutters when the headlights flash over the signpost.
+Gravel spurts when they skid onto the road to Cauldron Lake, or "cold damn lake" as Odin mutters when the headlights flash over the sign.
 Wet pebbles glisten on the road.
-Tor stretches out in his seat and gives a savage cry, "Yeeeehaaa!"
+Tor stretches out in his seat and gives a savage "Yeeeehaaa!"

 From nowhere it jets towards them, a black car with two blank faces behind the windshield.
-Tor brakes hard, hooting furiously at them.
+Tor brakes hard, hooting furiously.
 The T-bird swerves over the road, and the brothers brace for impact just as the driveway to Tom's cabin appears round the curve.

 Tom's been up late and hears the roaring engine, the commotion coming ("This never ends well").
 A horn bleats, tires screech, and he's on his feet when the crash comes.

-An awful sight meets him near the end of the driveway up to Bird's Leg Cabin.
-The crashed T-bird has snapped a young birch in half, and its quivering crown lies across the mauled engine hood from which steam rises – the only things moving.
-Tom recognizes the car wreck even in this state, as well as the loud stream of curses sounding from inside it.
+An awful sight meets him near the end of the driveway to Bird's Leg Cabin.
+The crashed T-bird has snapped a young birch in half, and its quivering crown lies across the mauled hood from where steam rises – the only things moving.
+Tom recognizes the wreck even in this state, as well as the loud stream of curses sounding from inside it.